ansys/pyansys-dev-guide/doc/source/getting-started/abbr.rst

 for electronics simulations.

 **APDL**

-APDL (Ansys Parametric Design Language): A powerful structured scripting language used to interact with the Ansys Mechanical solver.
+APDL (Ansys Parametric Design Language): A powerful, structured scripting language used to interact with the Ansys Mechanical solver.
 See also MAPDL, a fine element analysis program driven by APDL.